DoneshD/DoneshWebsite/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

-announcements:
-  enabled: true # includes a list of news items
-  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder

-latest_posts:
-  enabled: true
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
 ---
 I am a game designer with 3+ years of experience using Unreal Engine.
 I specialize in technical combat design and possess a great aptitude for coding and designing fast-paced and intense gameplay.